xumingming/storm-wiki/Command-line-client.md

 Opens up a Clojure REPL with the storm jars and configuration on the classpath.
 Useful for debugging.

+### classpath

+Syntax: `storm classpath`

+Prints the classpath used by the storm client when running commands.

 ### localconfvalue

 Syntax: `storm localconfvalue conf-name`